 How does our diet impact on our gut bacteria?

-The answer could lie in the fact our gut bacteria share the food we eat, and they each have their own appetites: yeast eat sugar, Bacteroidetes crave fat, Prevotella enjoy carbs and Bifidobacteria love fibre.
+Our gut bacteria share the food we eat, and they each have their own appetites: yeast eat sugar, Bacteroidetes crave fat, Prevotella enjoy carbs and Bifidobacteria love fibre.
 When they are unable to have their appetite met, they can either produce toxins which make us feel less than our best, resulting in headaches, stomach aches or irritability, or increase our cravings for their food source.
-This means your diet can either make your gut bacteria flourish and multiple when you feed it the right food, or starve and die.
+This means your diet can either make your gut bacteria flourish and multiply when you feed it the right food, or starve and die.
 It also explains why it can take a while to change your diet and the cravings associated with those changes.
 But changing your diet is worth it because it leads to changes in your gut bacteria, gut health and could potentially reduce your risk of certain diseases.

 What is fibre and why is it important for gut health?

 Fibre is an essential part of diet which is derived from parts of plants which cannot be absorbed or digested by our body.
 Fibre assists with our digestion and moving of waste products through our digestive tract.
 Fibre moves through our digestive tract to the large intestine where it is broken down by our gut bacteria.
 There are different types of fibre which works in different ways within out gut: